apache/incubator-crail/README.md

     ./bin/crail datanode -t com.ibm.crail.storage.NvmfStorageTier

 This would start the shared storage datanode.
 Note that configuration in crail-site.conf needs to have the specific properties set of this type of datanode, in order for this to work.
-Also, in order for the storage tier to become visible to clients, it has to be enlisted in the list of datanode types as follows:

-    crail.datanode.types                  com.ibm.crail.storage.rdma.RdmaStorageTier,com.ibm.crail.datanode.storage.nvmf.NvmfStorageTier

 ### Larger deployments